 Manatee & Eco River Tours

 If you’re headed to Fort Myers for a weekend getaway on the Gulf Coast, book a manatee tour on the Caloosahatchee and Orange Rivers.
-The 2-hour trek is narrated by a knowledgeable outdoor enthusiast.
-Tours are typically offered from January – March.
+The two-hour trek is narrated by a knowledgeable outdoor enthusiast.
+Tours are seasonal to align with manatee viewings.

 How to Help